GUIDING YOU THROUGH THE MARYLAND DIVORCE PROCESS

-Divorce is one of the most stressful events that anyone can go through.
-At the Law Offices of Corrie A. Boulay in Columbia and Annapolis, Maryland, our divorce attorney offers knowledgeable legal counsel to our clients that is based on 25 years of combined experience.
-The circumstances of every client are different.
-It takes a tailored approach to your situation to attain your goals and fully protect your interests.
+Divorce is often one the most difficult life events anyone can go through.
+At the Law Office of Corrie A. Boulay in Columbia and Annapolis, Maryland our divorce attorneys offer expert guidance and legal representation to make a stressful process more manageable.
+We take a tailored approach to your individual situation to attain your goals and fully protect your interests.
 With our 50 years combined experience, our knowledgeable attorneys will fight to secure your rights.

-It isn’t necessary to obtain a limited divorce if you and your spouse can successfully negotiate a separation agreement outside of court.
-As a divorce attorney, it is our goal to help our clients navigate through the often confusing and difficult process of the court system, with the hope of reaching an amicable resolution.
+As a divorce attorneys, our goal to help our clients navigate through the difficult and often confusing process of obtaining a divorce decree, with the hope of reaching an amicable resolution whenever possible.